RACHEL LA CORTE

 The department works to see if prisoners qualify for private or veteran's health coverage.
 Barring other options, they arrange for Medicaid, which is paid for partially by the state and partly with federal money.

-Vail said some of the prisoners have such serious health problems that they are already in state nursing homes, with an armed guard paid to be with them.
+Vail said there have been cases of some of the prisoners with such serious health problems that they were sent to state nursing homes or intensive care, with an armed guard paid to be with them.
 So under the program, not much changes except the lack of a guard, he said.

 "The state is still paying for the hospital bed, but the state is no longer paying for the correctional officer to stand watch," Vail said.